Skip to content

 What types of heating systems are available for hot tubs?

 There are several heating options for hot tubs, including electric heaters, wood-burning stoves, and gas heating systems.
-Electric heating systems are easy to use and can be accurately controlled with a thermostat.
-Wood-burning systems provide an authentic experience and natural warmth, while gas heating can be efficient for larger hot tubs.
+Electric heating systems are easy to use and can be precisely controlled with a thermostat.
+Wood-burning systems offer an authentic experience and natural warmth, while gas heating can be efficient for larger hot tubs.

 How often should the water in a hot tub be changed?